gabriele-tasca/LSN-exercises/README.md

 Exercises for the Numerical Simulation Laboratory course.

-In each folder, the results of the exercise is reported in a Jupyter Notebook.
+In each folder, the results of the exercise is reported in a Jupyter notebook.